Gustavo Rangel Briceño

-General in Chief Gustavo Rangel Briceño (born 1956 in Maracaibo) is a Venezuelan military officer.
+Gustavo Rangel Briceño (born 1956 in Maracaibo) is a Venezuelan military officer.
 He was Minister of Defense from January 2008 to March 2009.

+Biography

 He was born in the city of Maracaibo on 16 August 1956.
 He graduated from the Venezuelan Academy of Military Sciences in 1978, and has a degree on mechanical engineering, in which he achieved the cum laude distinction.